PeterCamilleri/CX16/docs/vm_ip.md

 * A series of byte codes or tokens.
 This is by far the most common and is typically what one thinks of in most VM architectures.
 The instruction may require some additional follow-on bytes.
+In this case we will be putting our fetched byte code into the A register.
 * A 16-bit address.
 This is most often seen with threaded languages like FORTH.
 The instruction may also require additional some follow-on bytes or 16-bit words.
+In this case we will be putting our fetched 16-bit word into a 16-bit working register located in the zero page.

 There may be other options, but they are too obscure to be considered here.